London Conference of 1939: Meetings with Palestinian Delegation

+On February 16, 1939, a meeting was held with Arab leaders.
+The goal of the meeting was to either reach an agreement or, if that was not possible, ensure that the British government understood the wishes of both sides so it could act accordingly.

+During the discussion, the Arab parties were offered a proposal for the establishment of an Arab state, within which a Jewish minority would have equal rights.

 The first task the conference set itself was to establish the meaning of a series of letters, written in Arabic in 1915 to 1916, between the British government and the governor of Mecca, Hussein bin Ali.
 Known as the McMahon-Hussein Correspondence, the letters are credited with encouraging Husseini to call for the Arab Revolt against the Ottoman Empire.
 An Anglo-Arab committee was set up, presided by the Lord Chancellor, Frederic Maugham, to examine the issue.
 An official version of the letters was published for the first time.
 The committee concluded that the Arab perspective had been downplayed and that as of 1918, the British government had no authority to ignore the views of the existing inhabitants in what would become Palestine.
 However, the two sides failed to agree on the exact meaning of some of the territorial references, particularly whether or not "portions of Syria lying to the west of the districts of Damascus, Hamah, Homs and Aleppo cannot be said to be purely Arab, and must on that account be excepted from the proposed delimitation" included Palestine.

 One option discussed with both delegations was the idea of a Jewish canton as part of a Greater Syria, but the proposal was quickly rejected by both sides.

 On 6 March, a member of the Egyptian Foreign Ministry flew from Cairo to Beirut to try to get Amin Husseini to approve concessions that were considered by the delegation.
 Husseini insisted to continue to reject the British proposals.

 On 17 March, after he had warned the delegation a day earlier, MacDonald read a statement outlining the British proposals and closed the conference.
 There had been 14 British-Arab sessions.
 The British proposals were published two months later in what became known as the 1939 White Paper.